mediamonks/php-rest-api/README.md

 # MediaMonks Rest API

-This library contains an event subscriber to easily implement a Restful API with Symfony Http Kernel.
+This library contains an event subscriber to easily implement a Rest API with Symfony Http Kernel.
+By default this library will output according to the MediaMonks Rest API spec since we believe it is very useful but of course it's very easy to extend it or implement your own.

 ## Highlights

-- Converts scalars, arrays and objects to proper output
+- Scalars, arrays and objects will be converted automatically
-- Converts exceptions to proper output
+- Thrown exceptions will be converted automatically
-- Supports application/json, application/x-www-form-urlencoded & multipart/form-data input
 - Supports custom serializers like JMS, uses json serializer by default
 - Supports custom response models
+- Supports application/json, application/x-www-form-urlencoded & multipart/form-data input
 - Supports method overriding
 - Supports forcing a "200 OK" status method
 - Supports paginated responses